 The cool thing is you can compare sentiment between two different brands or products so that you know how you stack up against competitors.

-As you can see, there are quite a few alternatives to choose from!
-Sentiment analysis tools can be invaluable as far as reputation management is concerned.
+As you can see, there are quite a few alternatives to choose from sentiment analysis tools – both paid and free!
+Sentiment analysis tools can be invaluable as far as brand reputation management is concerned.
 Even using the free ones, with all their limitations, can save your business from potential PR crises and financial losses.

-While we still need to be aware of how they can sometimes make mistakes while evaluating social mentions, there’s no better way to stay on top of the sentiment towards your businesses than using one of the tools on this list!
+While we still need to be aware of how they can sometimes make mistakes while evaluating social mentions, there’s no better way to stay on top of the emotions towards your businesses than using one of the sentiment analysis tools on this list!

 - What is Sentiment Analysis and How to Do It Yourself